teovaira/role-prompts/ex0_environment_and_libraries.md

 # Exercise 0: Environment and Libraries

 ## Objective
-Set up environment for Python development.
+Set up the environment for Python development.

 ---

-## Task 1: Install Python
+## Task 1 - 2: Install and verify Python

 I checked if Python is installed on my system.